jflozanor/EZVIZ-Security-Camera-Analysis/README.md

 If we discover vulnerabilities using the techniques discussed in the threat modeling stage, we will assess their impact on the security camera.
 We will then attempt to use these vulnerabilities to gain access to the device and take video surveillance.

-Will need to start by probing the camera, and validate that our scoped exploitation methods are viable.
+Will need to start by probing the camera and validate that our scoped exploitation methods are viable.
 Individual reconnaissance may be necessary as the team has discovered variations in camera models and not all exploits may work across all devices.
-Device probing and passive exploitation should start in our local area networks so we do not put external servers at risk.
+Device probing and passive exploitation should start in our local area networks, so we do not put external servers at risk.
 Once we have completed our probing and reconnaissance, we can proceed with the next face of the attack.

 The next face of the attack will be performing the exploits.
 As previously stated in our goal section, the target will be submitted to Remote Access Exploits, Network spoofing attacks, DNS poisoning, Man In The Middle attacks, and other attacks applicable to this scenario.
 To perform these attacks, we will utilize the WiFi Pumpkin on a Linux VM on a LAN.
 Then we could use a tool like Wireshark to capture traffic from the camera.
 We require confidence that the exploits can be replicated on multiple cameras.
 Once that is accomplished, we can investigate other misuses for the camera and the data we exploited.